Skip to main content

 1. It shows you’ve got leadership potential.

-• Shows you took the initiative to expand your knowledge.
+• Show you took the initiative to expand your knowledge.

-• Sets a positive example for your co-workers.
+• Set a positive example for your co-workers.

-• Prepares you to take on more responsibilities.
+• Prepare you to take on more responsibilities.

 Often, a college degree is the only thing standing in your way from getting that promotion you’ve been after.
 Employers will recognize you’ve invested time and sometimes money into improving yourself and are willing to reward your efforts.
 Similarly, when placed side-by-side with another candidate for a promotion, you’ll stand out and impress a hiring manager if you have a bachelor’s degree.
-In fact, “the potential for advancement is far greater for college graduates.”
+In fact, according to the American Association of Colleges and Universities, “the potential for advancement is far greater for college graduates.”

 To advance your career, you must seize every opportunity that comes your way.
 Earn your bachelor’s degree.
 Pick up new skills.
 Broaden your perspective.
 And most importantly, never stop learning.